prjwlk02/DSA_start/README.md

 # DSA_start
-These are some of the codes when I properly started coding
+These are some of the basic programs in C++ when I properly started coding.